Best Hardwood Floor Polishes in 2023

 How Long Does Hardwood Floor Polish Last?

 As a general rule, it should last around 3-4 months.
-You might find it’s less or more depending on the usage.
+You might find it’s less or more depending on the usage, the product and the amount of traffic across the floors.

 What Sort of Mop Should I Use to Apply a Hardwood Floor Polish Product?